bmarland1022/AutomationScripting/README.md

 4.)
 Email_Monitor.py
 - Responsible for monitoring if MainBotFunction is running.
 Checks every couple seconds and will send an email to my phone if an error has occured, so I can come manually restart the script.

-** Note: this was written for personal gain with no thought given into variable names or code conciseness at the time.
+** Note: this was written for personal use with no thought given into variable names or code conciseness at the time.